dustinlit/Oregon_Fire/README.md

 *Project Begin Date:* 11/30/2025

 ## **Objective:**
-Conductions a geographic and statistical analysis of variables that contribute to wildfire risk and severity in Oregon evaluated with various machine language models (Trees, Neural Network, Regression).
+A geographic and statistical analysis of variables that contribute to wildfire risk and severity in Oregon evaluated with various machine language models (Trees, Neural Network, Regression).

 ## Data Sources: